cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 !!! tip "Task Naming"
     To name a task one can simply use the `name` field. `foo_task` syntax is simply a syntactic sugar.
-The following two task definitions
-    are identical:
+Separate name
+    field is very useful when you want to have a rich task name:

     ```yaml
-    foo_task:
-      ...

     task:
-      name: foo
+      name: Tests (macOS)
       ...
     ```

+    **Note:** instructions withing a task can only be named via a prefix (e.g. `test_script`).

 ## Script Instruction